jungi-php/framework-extra-bundle/resources/doc/configuration.md

         default_content_type: application/json # default
 ```

-If you use the `symfony/serializer` component and you don't wish to use the available serializer adapters, set the `serializer` to `false`.
+If you use the `symfony/serializer` component, but you don't wish to use the available serializer adapters,
+set the `serializer` to `false`.